Cesar525/Znote_forum_byCesar525/README.md

 # installation
 1) Make sure you have all Znote SQl data table installed
 2) Go to cesar525 folder and add the sql_schema.sql file to the database also.
-3) Copy and pasted these file to the htdocs folder if you using xampp or pass the fiel to the project page folder. and DONE...
+3) Copy and pasted these file to the htdocs folder if you using xampp or pass the files to the project page folder. and DONE...

 REMEBER --- every change if you want the forum to show counting post or not is made at the cesar525_forum_config.php file inside the cesar525 folder.